MrRobot222/TESLA/README.md

 /**
 ```

-## How To Host?

-The easiest way to deploy this great bot! is click on button below
-Make sure you have an account of heroku and follow all the steps required.

 Deploy to Heroku:
 <p align="left"><a href="https://heroku.com/deploy?template=https://github.com/MrRobot222/TESLA"> <img src="https://www.herokucdn.com/deploy/button.svg" alt="Deploy to Heroku" /></a></p>

+# Wiki

+For installation, deployment and User guide visit [Wiki](https://github.com/MrRobot222/TESLA/wiki) Page
 ## Groups and support

-if you want new features, or announcements, you can follow our [TESLA](https://t.me/reborn_tesla) Group.
+If you want new features, or announcements, you can follow our [TESLA](https://t.me/reborn_tesla) Group.